 After all, you’re highly likely to experience some level of strain — even if you’re in good shape — if you try to lug around a heavier model for extended periods of time.
 However, there are some caveats to this supposed advantage that cordless vacuums have.

-For one, most consumers agree that it’s more strenuous to clean high areas when using cordless vacuums since you have to shoulder the full weight of the unit and thus may wear your rotator cuff out faster.
+Most consumers agree that it’s more strenuous to clean high areas when using cordless vacuums since you have to shoulder the unit's full weight and thus may wear your rotator cuff out faster.

-Furthermore, a higher percentage of corded stick vacuum cleaners are able to stand freely on their own.
-This means that, even though it carries more weight, you’ll be able to stave off fatigue by letting go of the vacuum for a few minutes and giving your arms a break.
+Furthermore, a higher percentage of the best corded stick vacuum cleaners can stand freely on their own.
+This means that, even though it carries more weight, you’ll be able to stave off fatigue by letting go of the vacuum for a few minutes to give your arms a break.

 Power is the next factor you should consider when making a choice between a corded bagless vacuum and a cordless vacuum.
 Of course, without a power cord, you’ll be at the mercy of your unit’s battery life.
 This used to be a larger issue in the early days of cordless vacuums.